Skip to content

 • perform under pressure

-Learning to drive is coordination + calm + repetition.
+Learning to drive is a mix of coordination, calm, and repetition.

 Not the other way around.